Impact of Bid Caching

 Apparently, the math was wrong.
 Chartbeat shows that only 1 in 3 publishers clearly sees the traffic boost from AMP.
 “In sum, the prospect of AMP may not be positive for all publishers,” Chris Breaux, director of data science at Chartbeat.

 The study conducted by Charbeat analyzed the traffic across 150+ publishers to see the impact of AMP pages.
 Surprisingly, most of the publishers said they’re not sure about the AMP referral traffic.
-But, they are about the decreased ad revenue.
+But, they are worried about decreased ad revenue.

 GDPR pushes the advertisers back to school